Megha849/HygieiaDocs/pages/product1/signup.md

 Note: You cannot delete templates that are being used in existing dashboards.

-## User Sign up and Login Instructions
+## User Signup and Login Instructions

 To create an account for a new user: